exiahuang/sfdc-cli/README.md

 ## feature

 -   TODO: integrate with [exiahuang/xysfdx](https://github.com/exiahuang/xysfdx), and run in vscode.
--   use python
+-   use python3

 # install

 ## install from pip

-TODO: not work now
+TODO: not work now.

 ```sh
 pip3 install sfdc-cli